Illness Protocols and Practices in On-Site Learning

 When Students/Staff Exhibit Illness Symptoms at School

-Staff members will be sent home if they experience the COVID-19 symptoms during the school day.
+Staff members will be sent home if they experience COVID-19 symptoms during the school day.

 When a Positive COVID-19 Case is Confirmed

-The identity of the individual with the COVID-19 positive result is confidential.
-This individual will not be allowed to return to school for at least 10 days and 24 hours with no fever (without the use of fever-reducing medicine) and symptoms improving.
+The identity of the individual with a COVID-19 positive result is confidential.
+This individual will not be allowed to return to school for at least 10 days since symptoms first appeared, at least 24 hours with no fever (without the use of fever-reducing medicine), and other COVID-19 symptoms are improving.